-Biology, chemistry programs open many doors for graduates
+Biology, Chemistry, and Biochemistry programs open many doors for graduates

-Misericordia University’s biology, chemistry, and biochemistry programs offer students the opportunity to pursue virtually any career in the health sciences.
+Misericordia University’s Biology, Chemistry, and Biochemistry programs offer students the opportunity to pursue virtually any career in the health sciences.
 Our biology curriculum gives you a strong foundation in genetics, molecular biology, ecology, marine biology, and neurobiology, while small class sizes guarantee personal attention during research and classroom instruction.
-Students in the program are exposed to modern organic, inorganic, and physical chemistry, along with instrumental analysis and chemical literature.
-A blend of mathematics and physics completes the program.
+Students in the Chemistry and Biochemistry programs are exposed to modern organic, inorganic, and physical chemistry, along with instrumental analysis and modern instrumentation.
+A blend of scientific research, mathematics, and physics completes the program.
 Graduates of these programs go on to graduate school and become physicians, veterinarians, dentists, and optometrists.

 Misericordia University has been educating nurses since 1949 in the longest established program in northeastern Pennsylvania.
 In 2012 the program received the American Association of Colleges of Nursing Innovations in Professional Nursing Award for its interprofessional education initiatives.
 In 2013 the program was granted 10 years of accreditation from the Commission on Collegiate Nursing Education.
-MU offers students who are interested in nursing several different options, including the B.S.N., M.S.N., post-master’s certificate in family nurse practitioner, and the Doctor of Nursing Practice.
-MU features an ultramodern nursing lab and computer simulator.
+Misericordia offers students who are interested in nursing several different options, including the BSN, MSN, post-master’s certificate in Family Nurse Practitioner, and the Doctor of Nursing Practice.
+Misericordia features two simulators and a modern nursing lab.

-Misericordia University medical imaging students benefit from the relationships this program has with clinical sites, which enable our students to apply their classroom knowledge in a professional setting.
-MU prepares its medical imaging majors with thorough training in the technical aspects of these jobs and a solid background in the liberal arts.
-Our on-campus energizing laboratory facilities, along with experienced faculty who practice in the field, have helped our graduates earn a 100% pass rate on the national registry exam for the last 27 years.
-The major also features internship options in specialty modalities during the senior level, and two fifth-year options for students, including a master’s degree in organizational management and a certificate in diagnostic medical sonography.
+Misericordia University Medical Imaging students benefit from the relationships the program has with clinical sites, which enable our students to apply their classroom knowledge in a professional setting.
+The University prepares its Medical Imaging majors with thorough education in the technical aspects of these jobs and a solid background in the liberal arts.
+Our on-campus digital radiography system laboratory, along with experienced faculty who practice in the field, prepare the students to be educationally prepared and clinically competent as entry-level radiologic technologists.
+The major also features internship options in specialty modalities during the senior level, and two fifth-year options for students, including a master’s degree in Organizational Management and a certificate in Diagnostic Medical Sonography.

 Doctor of Physical Therapy program

 Our fully accredited Doctor of Physical Therapy program provides students with the tools and opportunities necessary to become competent and caring physical therapy practitioners in as little as six and a half years.
-MU’s D.P.T. program guarantees its freshman students will progress to the graduate level as long as they maintain academic standards.
+Misericordia’s DPT program guarantees its first-year students will progress to the graduate level as long as they maintain academic standards.
 During their first three and a half years, students take courses for their doctorate while completing the requirements for a bachelor’s degree in Biochemistry, Biology, Business Administration with Health Care Management Specialization, Business Administration with Sport Management Specialization, Communications, Computer Science, English, Health Care Management, History, Mathematics, Medical & Health Humanities, Philosophy, and Psychology.
 Students begin the professional curriculum and clinical training in their fourth and fifth years of study.
-In their sixth year, students can expand their studies to specialize in pediatrics, sports physical therapy, or geriatrics.
+In their sixth year, students can expand their studies to specialize in Pediatrics, Sports Physical Therapy, or Geriatrics.
 Students participate in four 10-week clinical educational experiences at many medical facilities and independent physical therapy centers in 20 states.

-Our fully accredited five-year master’s degree program in occupational therapy combines a strong foundation of liberal arts and sciences, professional courses, clinical experience, and international service learning opportunities.
+Our fully accredited five-year master’s degree program in Occupational Therapy combines a strong foundation of liberal arts and sciences, professional courses, clinical experience, and international service learning opportunities.
 Students begin their practical training in the third year of school.
-Besides clinical opportunities, graduate students can participate in a service learning trip abroad, where they apply their skills and gain real-world experience in a culturally diverse setting.
-All of our occupational therapy faculty members are current practition-ers, bringing their years of practical experience to the classroom.
+Besides clinical opportunities, graduate students can participate in a service learning trip abroad where they apply their skills and gain real-world experience in a culturally diverse setting.
+Occupational Therapy faculty members have expertise in a variety of practice and educational areas, bringing their years of practical experience to the classroom.
 Students will gain valuable knowledge in the areas of pediatrics, geriatrics, assistive technology, mental health, and orthopedics.
 Successful completion of course work and field assignments prepares students for the National Board for Certification in Occupational Therapy Examination.
-MU also offers a post-professional Doctor of Occupational Therapy.
+Misericordia also offers a post-professional Doctor of Occupational Therapy.

-Students enrolled in the five-year master’s degree program in speech-language pathology have the benefit of new academic and research facilities.
-The program features its own Speech-Language and Hearing Center, which provides graduate students practical clinical experience and services to regional clients.
+Students enrolled in the five-year master’s degree program in Speech-Language Pathology have the benefit of state-of-the-art academic and research facilities.
+The program features its own Speech-Language and Hearing Center, which provides graduate students practical clinical experience and services to clients of all ages.
 It is one of the few programs that allow students to earn a master’s degree in five years of full-time study.
-The program trains students in every area of speech-language pathology to diagnose and treat people with autism, articulation problems, developmental language disorders, fluency and voice disorders, and severe communication disorders.
+The program trains students in every area of speech-language pathology to diagnose and treat patients with strokes, swallowing disorders, autism, articulation problems, developmental language disorders, fluency and voice disorders, and many other communication disorders.

-College of Health Sciences building offers high-tech facilities, technology
+College of Health Sciences offers high-tech facilities and technology

-Passan Hall, the renovated College of Health Sciences building, is a 37,000-sq. ft. facility outfitted with the latest laboratories and technology for students in the nursing, occupational therapy, physical therapy, and speech-language pathology programs.
-The state-of-the-art facility includes both physical therapy and speech-language and hearing clinics, where students gain practical experience while residents of the community receive low-cost medical services, and the Assistive Technology Research Institute, which provides information, education, and research in the application and development of assistive technology and universal design principals that help people with limited function to participate in their lives to the greatest extent possible.
+John J. Passan Hall, the home of the College of Health Sciences, is a 37,000-sq. ft. facility outfitted with the latest laboratories and technology for students in those programs.
+The state-of-the-art facility includes the Speech-Language and Hearing Center clinic, where students gain practical experience while residents of the community receive low-cost medical services, and the Assistive Technology Research Institute, which provides information, education, and research in the application and development of assistive technology and universal design principals that help people with limited function to participate in their lives to the greatest extent possible.